Education mental health practitioner is a growing career that helps children and young people to get early intervention for mental health difficulties

-You will work a regular 37.5 hours a week, usually 9-5, however some flexibility and evening work may sometimes be required depending on the needs of the school or college.
+You will typically work around 37 hours a week, usually 9-5, however some flexibility and evening work may sometimes be required depending on the needs of the school or college.

 Part-time opportunities are available as are permanent and fixed-term roles.

 - The work can be challenging as you will hear and read about distressing experiences from children and young people.